-About Me: I’m 29, a mam of one and PhD student studying microbiology (so the science of small microscopic living things like bacteria, fungi and viruses)
+I’m 29, a mam of one and PhD student studying microbiology (so the science of small microscopic living things like bacteria, fungi and viruses)

 I live in Co.
 Cork with my partner and daughter.
 Between my PhD, family and house renovations I have verrrrry little free time, but I like reading, music, boardgames and movies.
 My pronouns are she/her.